Photo by Lemau Studio / Shutterstock.com

 1. You’re not alone

-Medicare can be confusing, both for new and existing beneficiaries trying to navigate open enrollment.
-The latest edition of the “Medicare & You” guide that beneficiaries receive every year is 136 pages.
+Medicare can be confusing for both new and existing beneficiaries.
+The latest edition of the “Medicare & You” guide that beneficiaries receive every year is 120 pages.

 If you find yourself overwhelmed, know that help is out there.